Laptop Mag Verdict

 Instead, the company gave us an even better version, with a more elegant design, a bright and vivid display, and top-notch speakers.
 Combine that with long battery life (on the 1080p version), a comfortable keyboard and a reasonable price and it becomes hard to see why anyone would buy the MacBook Air over the Envy 13.
 A

 Yes, at this point, you should probably consider laptops with 10th Gen CPUs but the 8th Gen-powered Envy 13 is still a great option.
+It's also one of the laptops with best battery life.

 HP Envy 13 Price and Configuration Options